 The Verdict – Beyond the Gates of Antares is a great sci-fi skirmish game.
 There’s a lot here people are going to like.
 I’ve been a fan of the random order mechanism and allowing units to react out of sequence is a pleasant addition to this.
 There are lots of options for gear and equipment to alter the base profiles of units to allow for variety in troops.
 Suppressing units with fire can be an effective means to remove or lock down units.

-The game offers quite a few scenarios and offering some special engagements means players have a framework to make their own.
+The game has quite a few scenarios and offering some special engagements means players have a framework to make their own.
 I can see players digging in, tweaking current ones and creating their own to make an entire campaign (and something I suspect will be in the pipe from Warlord Games).
 Along with this is quite a bit of fluff.
 There’s 55 pages of it, all revolving around several ages where humans expanded into space, reached an epoch, and declined.
 This resulted in humans evolving and diverging into almost different species despite the existence of faster than light travel via inter-dimensional gates.
 It’s interesting stuff that’s offers some meat to spark a player’s imagination.

 I can’t seem to shake the feeling they are looking at being a serious contender to 40K.
 The cover art obviously takes some inspiration from the original Rogue Trader 40K book.
 Given it’s from Priestly, you can’t blame him for trying to produce a wargame that would offer an engaging alternative to that industry behemoth.
 No idea how that battle will shake out but Beyond the Gates of Antares is a fun sci-fi skirmish game that offers interesting tactical play using some simple, easy to run rules.